echeadle/packer-tpls/README.md

 ## Generate Passwords
-For some reason passwords failed until I used the commandr:
+For some reason passwords failed until I used the command:
     mkpasswd -m sha-512 --rounds=4096

 ## License